 Farmers on 57th is an urban farm on Vancouver Coastal Health land, 57th Avenue near Cambie Street, in Vancouver, BC.
-The 1/2 acre market garden grows beautiful organic flowers and veggies for distribution through a CSA program.
+The 1/2 acre market garden grows beautiful organic flowers and veggies for distribution through a 70-family CSA program.
 We operate on the grounds of George Pearson Centre, home to 100+ people living with disabilities.
 There are a number of community related projects run on site that volunteers will have exposure to.

 We are looking for several more people to join our core team of part-time staff and perennial volunteers.
 You have strong self initiative, enjoy a mix of team and independent work and also understand that you play a pivotal role in building community in the garden.
-You must be physically fit (or ready to get fit!) and comfortable with manual work in all kinds of weather.
+You must be physically fit (or ready to get fit!) and are comfortable with manual work in all kinds of weather.
 We work rain or shine.
 You will receive a weekly portion of the “farmer’s take” of seasonal vegetables as well as the satisfaction of learning to farm every step of the season from bed preparation, seeding, crop maintenance and harvest all the way to distribution via our Community Supported Agriculture (CSA) Harvest Box program.

 - Amending with compost

 - Tool maintenance, cleaning and farm organization